 The company doesn't exist anymore.
 Read here more about Russ Berrie and his foundation.

-What's your Russ Berrie worth?
+What's your Russ Berrie worth in 2021?
 Here are some recently sold items.